 - 2. Switch to a Magento oriented hosting provider that will provide your online store with a dedicated server, as well as decent support and guarantees.

 CDN is a network of connected servers that assist in faster delivery of the content.
 Copies of the website are stored at multiple data centers that are geographically distributed all over the world in order to provide users with faster and more reliable access to the website.

 Using CDN is a good way to improve Magento performance in case your store audience extends worldwide.
 CDN is especially life-saving for e-commerce websites during Black Friday, Cyber Monday, Christmas, and other busy retail days.
-Beyond better site performance, CDN can also offer you a more secure global network.
+Beyond better site speed, CDN can also offer you a more secure global network.

 Enable a Content Delivery Network (CDN) for your online store, and all the resources of the site will be copied to a network of connected servers, the location of which will depend on the location of your potential customers.
 When users open your website on their devices, the CDN determines which of the servers is the closest, and all the files (images, JS and CSS files, videos, and other resources) are transmitted to the user’s browser in the shortest way.
 As a result, server response time shortens and thus you increase Magento website speed.